Michigan Daily Music matcher

 Early Vision

 We went into this project with the idea of creating a dating app inspired tool in which users can slide different scales of pre-defined music factors for a single generated artist recommendation.
 With this in mind, our developers requested to have a set list of factors in which users evaluated new music.
-In order to obtain this, we set out to understand what music discovery currently looks like for students, how being in Ann Arbor affects this, and what influences students to attend live music events in the area through user interviews.
+I advocated for value of further UX research to understand what music discovery currently looks like for students, how being in Ann Arbor affects this, and what influences students to attend live music events in the area.
+From this, our team dove into user interviews.

 Interviews & Findings